cincoutprabu/YtoX/README.md

 YtoX is an award-winning idea submitted to Intel's Ultrabook App Challenge 2012.
 YtoX lets you control and extend the capabilities of your Ultrabook™ using interesting recipes.
 You can customize the recipes to do interesting things for you, to make your personal and work life easier.

 > This is not an actively maintained repository.
 This project is posted here as a backup and as a reference to my portfolio of accomplished projects.
 The original source submitted to the contest is posted here as is.
-The last known tested platform is Windows 7 running on Intel(R) Ultrabook(R) with Intel i7 processor.
+The last known tested platform is Windows 7 running on Intel(R) Ultrabook(TM) with Intel i7 processor.

 # What is YtoX